drupal-graphql-compose/documentation/extending/entity_type.md

 # Entity Types

-> As we use plugins, you can override mostly anything.
-Have it your way. 🍔.
+> :baby: New entity types are added to the schema by exposing them as plugins.

 ## Create a new plugin

-For this example, we'll add a custom entity type "settings" that has bundles.

-Create a new module in your project.

-In your module, create the path `src/Plugin/GraphQLCompose/EntityType/` and create a new file `Settings.php`.
+In your module, create the path `my_module/src/Plugin/GraphQLCompose/EntityType/MyEntity.php`.

+Example:

+- Entity type: `MyEntity`
+- Entity type ID: `my_entity`

 ```php
 <?php